AdobeDocs/analytics.zh-Hant/help/analyze/activity-map/activitymap-link-tracking/activitymap-stl-track-custom-elements.md

 </script>
 ```

-The best way for Activity Map to overlay dynamic content links is to have a customized ActivityMap.link function set up to call the same function whose return value is passed to `s.tl`. 例如:
+The best way for Activity Map to overlay dynamic content links is to have a customized ActivityMap.link function set up to call the same function whose return value is passed to `s.tl`. 例如：

 ```js
 var originalLinkFunction = s.ActivityMap.link;